Code-Institute-Submissions/dmallon1983-MS1-Project_AugResub/README.md

 -   Code Institute for the fantastic course material and media

--   Slack community for support throughout the whol project.
+-   Slack community for support throughout the whole project.